Master of Education in Instructional Technology: School Library Media Certification

 Program Description

-The Department of Leadership, Technology, and Human Development offers advanced study opportunities in Instructional Technology.
+The M.Ed. program in Instructional technology offers advanced study opportunities in Instructional Technology.
 Attention is directed to the unique needs of individuals who aspire to leadership positions in the Instructional Technology field.

 The M.Ed. program in Instructional Technology meets all Georgia Professional Standards Commission requirements for certification as a School Library Media Specialist, for certification as an Instructional Technology Specialist, or for dual certification in both areas.